True story: A man dies. He has a will. In his will, he names two beneficiaries. Two people are going to get his stuff. Pretty simple, right?

 It must be a huge hassle.

 Want to learn a little more?
-The best way is to meet with me for a Family Wealth Planning Session.
+The best way is to meet with me for a Legacy Design Session.
 We'll talk about YOUR unique situation, identify likely issues and problems, and put a plan in place that will actually work when you need it.
 Your kids will thank you.
 (Or your two friends.)

 Not ready for that?
 Then spend an hour with me on a live webinar.
 Click here to see the schedule and register.
 It's free.
 It's fun.
 And you'll learn a ton.
 In fact, you'll know more about estate planning than most lawyers know and you'll also know what to do next to protect your kids, your family, and your stuff when you become incapacitated or die.